-Cultivating influence is a practice all leaders must engage in inside of their organizations, communities, and families.
+Cultivating influence is a practice all leaders must engage in inside of their organizations, throughout their communities, and within their families.

-Though these three steps are simple, they are not easy.
+Though these three steps are simple, but they are not easy!

 - Specific Attention